 - Currently, the WTP is at Build #9926, with Build #10022 said to land within the next week.

 - The Technical Preview will end sharply on April 15 of next year, which conveniently leaves right off at...

 - Microsoft's Build 2015 conference next April, at which the company will have even more announcements and likely issue a Windows 10 release date.

-- Finally, the company promises that Windows 10 will ship to consumers and enterprise "later in the year" in 2015, Myerson said during the January 21 event.
+- The company promises a release to consumers and enterprise "later in the year" in 2015, Myerson said during the January 21 event.

 What is it?
 A complete update of Windows

 When is it out?
-It will launch "later in the year" in 2015
+It could launch as early as June 2015

 What will it cost?
 For Windows 8.1 users, it will be free for one year

 Confirming recent reports, Microsoft's Terry Myerson announced that Windows 10 will be free for Windows 8.1 users for its first year.
 While there's no word on pricing for users still on Windows 7 or an older version, Microsoft confirmed a while ago that the two most recent Windows versions will be able to upgrade to Windows 10 directly.

 Microsoft's chief blogger Brandon LeBlanc also confirmed that Microsoft will support those who scored a free upgrade to Windows 10 with security and system updates for the lifetime of those Windows 8.1 devices.